 “I want to fight tuberculosis.
-It killed two millions in China last year, and I want the girls to help me to fight it.”
+It killed two million in China last year, and I want the girls to help me to fight it.”

 Ida Mitchell devoted her career to saving the lives of countless women in China.
 Her conviction and determination in helping the lives of young women and girls has left a lasting impression on Manchuria even today.